-The wearer of this Jacket benefits from 8 heated panels situated throughout the garment.
+The wearer of an ARRIS Men’s Jacket benefits from 8 heated panels situated throughout the garment.
 There are two on the left breast, two on the right, three at the back and one more at the back of the neck.
 These panels can all be controlled via individual buttons, which means that you can have your neck or chest at a lower temperature than your back, should you so desire.

 The panels themselves actually get very hot indeed, although this is only when set to the highest of the 5 heating levels, which range between 40℃ and 80℃.
 It is possible to be gently heated up or nicely toasted, depending on your preference.

 The very powerful battery will run for a full 15 hours on the lowest setting, and about 10 hours on the highest.
 It can even keep your phone charged whilst you’re out and about.
-As a negative point, this battery does take rather a long while to charge up, and the battery provided is somewhat heavy and cumbersome compared with some others on the market.
+As a negative point, this battery does take rather a long while to charge up, but this is a problem that can be solved by purchasing a spare.
+Another negative is that the battery provided is somewhat heavy and cumbersome compared with some others on the market.